George T. McDonald was nominated to the Board of Commissioners by Governor Andrew M. Cuomo and joined the Board on July 3, 2017.

 Prior to The Doe Fund, Mr. McDonald built a reputation as an advocate for the homeless and champion of bipartisan criminal justice reform.
 He previously served on the Executive Committee of Governor Andrew Cuomo's Work for Success Program and as a member of Mayor David Dinkins' Commission on the Homeless.
 There, he played a key role in the landmark 1992 publication “The Way Home: A New Direction in Social Policy," which set the framework for how the city addressed the homeless crisis in the coming years.
 In 2014, Mr. McDonald was appointed by Governor Cuomo to serve on the New York State Council on Community Re-Entry and Reintegration.

 Mr. McDonald is the recipient of numerous awards and distinctions, including the United States Interagency Council on Homelessness' Home for Every American Award, the Manhattan Institute for Policy Research's William E. Simon Lifetime Achievement Award for Social Entrepreneurship, an honorary doctorate from Hobart and William Smith Colleges, a New York Post Liberty Medal and the St. John's University Spirit of Service Award.

-Committee Assignments: Audit, Security.
+Committee Assignments: Audit, Governance and Ethics, Security.